Trait mmtk::vm::Scanning

 • object: The object to be scanned.

-• object_tracer: Called back for the content of each edge.
+• object_tracer: Called back for the object reference held in each field.

 source